watersofoblivion/dataless/README.md

 * `DNSDomainName`: A domain name hosted in Route53 set up for ACM validation via either [DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) or [email](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-email.html)
 * `BaseDNSName`: The DNS name where the warehouse will be mounted
 * `HostedZoneID`: (Conditional) If provided, DNS records will be added in this hosted zone.
 If not provided, a hosted zone will be created.
-If the domain name already has a hosted zone attached, this must be set to that hosted zone ID.
+If the domain name already has a hosted zone attached, it must be set to that hosted zone's ID.

 DNS settings can be toggled on or off or altered at any time with a config change.
 Changing the `BaseDNSName` will require a new certificate to be issued.